-2.23.11: Are worker break facilities clean, including microwaves and refrigerators?
-No rotting or out of date foodstuffs?
+5.08.11: Are worker break facilities clean, including microwaves and refrigerators, and no rotting or out of date foodstuffs?

 Total compliance (5 points): Inspection shows that the worker break areas are kept in a sanitary condition and pose no threat of contamination to production or storage areas.
 Sanitation practices include the periodic cleaning of these areas (includes inside microwaves, inside and behind refrigerators, behind, under and on top of all vending machines, tables, chairs, tops of lockers, etc.) to assure that acceptable levels of sanitation are maintained to prevent potential pest harborage that may affect the product.
-Temperature sensitive food should be kept in chillers or chill boxes, not in ambient conditions e.g. on break rooms tables in supermarket bags or in microwaves, where bacteria could grow and might cause food poisoning.
+Temperature sensitive food should be kept in refrigerators, not in ambient conditions e.g. on break rooms tables in supermarket bags or in microwaves, where bacteria could grow and might cause food poisoning.
 Vending machine items should be within expiry date codes.
-Vending machines should be visibly clean inside and also maintaining desired temperature.
+Vending machines should be visibly clean inside and of desired temperature.
 Inside of lockers may only be inspected in the presence of the worker after gaining verbal permission.